Oakdean Cottages are so cosy and relaxing, you might not want to get up and get out.

 Nestling quietly in the village of Old Langho, the Black Bull pub is a little gem – small, intimate, with considerable character and charm.
 It’s welcoming and child friendly, while also offering great food.

 The Coach & Horses is a traditional coaching inn set in the idyllic village of Bolton by Bowland.
-It recently underwent major refurbishment, so the décor is as top notch as the menu and the welcome.
+The décor is as top notch as the menu and the welcome.

 The Freemasons provides the ultimate gastronomic experience in a stylish pub setting as relaxed as your own front room.
-If you want to go ‘all out’ for a special occasion, consider treating yourself to the full Tasting Menu.
+If you want to go ‘all out’, treat yourself to the full Tasting Menu.

 If there’s one word to describe La Locanda, it’s ‘authentic’.
-If you love Italian food it would be a dereliction of duty not to visit this multi award-winning restaurant.
-Awarded 2020 Travellers’ Choice on Tripadvisor, this is Italian dining which simply oozes quality.
+If you love Italian food it would be a big mistake not to visit this restaurant which has been awarded 2020 Travellers’ Choice on Tripadvisor.

 A luxury Lancashire Michelin Star Restaurant, Northcote Manor mixes fine dining with professional and warm Northern hospitality.
-Menu and venue weave together traditional and modern touches that blend perfectly.
+Menu and venue weave together traditional and modern touches perfectly.

 Set in a charming, ivy-clad building, this country inn overlooks the Ribble Valley.
-It offers delicious food, outdoor summer dining and an easy walk to Ribchester’s other attractions, such as the Roman Museum.
+It offers delicious food, outdoor summer dining and an easy walk to Ribchester's Roman Museum.

 The Cafe at Stydd Gardens in Ribchester is a beautiful restaurant, cafe-bar and tearoom set in a plant-filled glass house.
-Stydd Gardens is a unique spot - home to a number of independent eateries, shops and salons.
+Stydd Gardens is a unique spot - home to eateries, shops and salons.

 Awarded Pub of the Year 2020 from the Good Pub Guide, the Inn deservedly has a good reputation.
-Head Chef Jamie Cadman, now in his twentieth year, runs a crew of ten producing brilliant local food in this stunning setting.
+Head Chef Jamie Cadman produces brilliant local food in this stunning setting.

-Dubbed as ‘the best Chinese restaurant in the UK’ by Gordon Ramsay, this sleek, low-lit Cantonese restaurant has won multiple awards.
-It combines luxurious décor and fabulous cocktails, with truly delicious meals.
-What’s not to like?!
+Dubbed as ‘the best Chinese restaurant in the UK’ by Gordon Ramsay, this sleek Cantonese restaurant has won multiple awards.
+It combines fabulous cocktails with delicious meals.